Custom Search

 Drag Coefficient

-The drag coefficient expresses the drag of an object in a moving fluid
+The drag coefficient quantifies the drag or resistance of an object in a fluid environment.

 Any object moving through a fluid experiences drag - the net force in the direction of flow due to pressure and shear stress forces on the surface of the object.